More and more couples are recognising the benefit of working with a planner and we’ve seen huge growth in this area of the industry.

 Your planner will take the strain during your wedding planning journey so you can relax and know that you are in safe hands.
 They will provide advice and support and should be there to hold your hand throughout.

 …and that’s it at a high level.
 There’s tons more info here on the type of things I can do on your behalf and lots of advice on my blog.
 But I’m always happy to discuss your needs with you, my planning services are all bespoke so they are tailored to your needs.
 You will never pay for services that you don’t need or want.
-My contact details are here – I’d love to hear from you.
+My contact details are here – I’d love to hear from you and chat about how I might be able to help you.